Oddjob Schedules

 </refinement>

-This would schedule a job at 10am every Monday.
-In this instance the time schedule has refined the dayofweek schedule.
+This would schedule a job at 10am every Tuesday.
+In this instance the time schedule has refined the weekly schedule.
 The day of week schedule has also 'limited' the time schedule.
 It no longer returns an interval that is every day from 10am to 1pm.
 The time now only applies to Tuesdays.
 This limiting effect applies to the beginning of the interval, not the end.

 Refine Schedule